runrig-coop/response-to-dweb-proposal/slides.md

 ----

-### ©️ Licensing & the Commons™️
+### ©️ Licensing <span class="fragment strike" >and</span> the Commons™️
-- Does this model undervalue indy & volunteer contributors, _plus the generative qualities of the free software community as a whole?_
+- Does this model undervalue indy & volunteer contributors, plus the generative qualities of the free software community as a whole?<!-- .element: class="fragment" -->
 - Does it risk jettisoning that value and estranging contributors if this plan stifles or significantly alters those community dynamics?<!-- .element: class="fragment" -->